spatie/laravel-mailcoach-docs-old/README.md

 # laravel-email-campaigns docs

-This repository contains the content of [the documentation section of the MailCoach website](https://xxxx/docs).
+This repository contains the content of [the documentation section of the Mailcoach website](https://xxxx/docs).
 Feel free to PR improvements and typo fixes.

 ## Contributing